Silver25/django-bloger/README.md

 ## Gitpod Reminders

-To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:

-`python3 -m http.server`
+To run a frontend (HTML, CSS, Javascript only) application in Gitpod: `python3 -m http.server`

-A blue button should appear to click: _Make Public_,

-Another blue button should appear to click: _Open Browser_.

-To run a backend Python file, type `python3 app.py` if your Python file is named `app.py`, of course.
+To run a backend Python file, type `python3 app.py`.

-A blue button should appear to click: _Make Public_,

-Another blue button should appear to click: _Open Browser_.

 By Default, Gitpod gives you superuser security privileges.
 Therefore, you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.